firesidefiction/firesidefiction.github.io/_drafts/2017-09-19-reaching-beyond.md

 artist: Galen Dara
 ---

+> *Content note: This story briefly alludes to child death.*

 _October 1965 - Semarang, Indonesia_
 The blazing sun beamed down on me through the palm trees.
 My legs pumped madly as I ran through the tall grass, looking for a place to hide.
 A grin spread across my face as I spotted the perfect hiding place—under our neighbour’s porch three doors down.
 I wiggled under the loose board, brushing spiders and insects from my arms.
 Light footsteps walked through the grass, passing me.
 I was about to leap out of my hiding spot when I heard heavier footsteps walking up the stairs.
 The knocks came rapidfire.
 The door opened and I heard a gasp.